Seven Sages of Meishan: Journey to the West

+In Journey to the West, the six brothers are not described in much detail and appear only twice.
+In Chapter 6, the Jade Emperor seeks help in defeating Sun Wukong after the heavenly generals fail to subdue him.
+Guanyin tells the Jade Emperor that Erlang Shen, his imperial nephew, lives at Guanzhou near the Guan River.
+She also says that Erlang Shen had previously defeated six demons, was accompanied by the Brothers of Meishan, and commanded 1,200 Grass-Head Deities.
+She advises the Jade Emperor to summon him with a military decree.

 "Your Majesty’s imperial nephew, the Illustrious Sage Erlang Zhenjun, currently resides in Guanzhou, at the mouth of the Guan River, where he receives incense offerings from the mortal realm.
 In former days, he once vanquished six demons.
 He is accompanied by the Brothers of Meishan and commands 1,200 Grass-Head Deities.
 His supernatural powers are immense.
 However, Erlang only obeys military orders and not civil summons.
 If Your Majesty issues a formal decree of military deployment, commanding his assistance, the demon can surely be subdued."

-Upon hearing this, the Jade Emperor immediately issued a military decree summoning Erlang Shen to subdue Sun Wukong.
-Erlang Shen, assisted by his six sworn brothers, set out to confront the Monkey King.
-Their names are Kang Anyu (康安裕), Zhang Boshi (张伯时), Li Huanzhang (李焕章), Yao Gonglin (姚公麟), Guo Shen (郭申), and Zhi Jian (直健).
+The Jade Emperor follows Guanyin's advice and summons Erlang Shen.
+Erlang Shen then goes to fight Sun Wukong with his six sworn brothers.
+They are Kang Anyu (康安裕), Zhang Boshi (张伯时), Li Huanzhang (李焕章), Yao Gonglin (姚公麟), Guo Shen (郭申), and Zhi Jian (直健).

-In Chapter 63, they help Sun Wukong fight against the Nine-Headed Prince Consort.
+In Chapter 63, the six brothers help Sun Wukong fight the Nine-Headed Prince Consort.

 Investiture of the Gods

-In the narrative of Investiture of the Gods, the "Meishan Seven Monsters" (梅山七怪) were inspired by the "Seven Sages of Meishan" from the older tale Journey to the West.
-The key difference lies in the role of Yang Jian.
-In Journey to the West, the Seven Sages are a brotherhood founded by Yang Jian and his six sworn companions.
+In Investiture of the Gods, the "Meishan Seven Monsters" (梅山七怪) appear to have been based on the "Seven Sages of Meishan" from Journey to the West.
+The main difference is the role of Yang Jian.
+In Journey to the West, Yang Jian is one of the Seven Sages and the sworn brother of the other six.

-In Investiture of the Gods, however, the Seven Monsters are depicted as a group of seven powerful demons, with Yang Jian no longer one of them.
-Instead, he becomes their main adversary, tasked with subduing them.
-Thus, the author of Investiture of the Gods created a new dynamic by changing Yang Jian from the group's sworn brother into their opponent and eventual master.
+In Investiture of the Gods, the Seven Monsters are instead seven demons from Mount Mei.
+Yang Jian is not one of them and is sent to fight them.
+He eventually defeats the Seven Monsters and becomes their master.

-The Meishan Seven Monsters are summoned from their home on Mount Mei to help defend Mengjin Pass on behalf of the Shang dynasty against the advancing Zhou army.
-With their formidable magical powers and demonic abilities, they inflict heavy losses on the Zhou forces, defeating several of its generals.
-Because they are highly cultivated demons, ordinary weapons often fail to kill them permanently.
-However, Yang Jian's third eye, known as the "Eye of Heaven", allows him to see through their disguises and perceive their true forms.
-He then systematically defeats them by exploiting the natural weaknesses of their original animal forms.
+The Seven Monsters are called from Mount Mei to help defend Mengjin Pass for the Shang dynasty against the Zhou army.
+They use their supernatural powers to defeat several Zhou generals.
+As demons with many years of cultivation, they cannot easily be killed by ordinary weapons.
+Yang Jian uses his "Eye of Heaven" to see through their disguises and identify their animal forms.
+He then defeats each of them by taking advantage of the weaknesses of those forms.